AndrewCarterUK/mnist-neural-network-plain-c/README.md

 ## Description

-The neural network implemented has one output layers and no hidden layers.
+The neural network implemented has one output layer and no hidden layers.
 Softmax activation is used, and this ensures that the output activations form a probability vector corresponding to each label.
 The cross entropy is used as a loss function.

 The algorithm reaches an accuracy of around 92% over 1000 steps.